 The McLean County Functional Needs Registry is a program set up to help individuals with special needs during an emergency situation.
 The program is a voluntary registration by county residents with functional needs to help local emergency responders during an emergency with planning and preparedness, so they know in advance who needs extra assistance.

-The registry is 100 percent safe to sign up.
+The registry is 100% safe to sign up.
 Only emergency personnel will be able to see the information provided by county residents.
 The purpose is to help residents with functional needs get the assistance they need during a weather disaster or some other local emergency.

-If you or a loved one wishes to register, please print the form provided below and mail the completed form to:
+If you or a loved one wishes to register, please fill out the online registration form or click on a link below to print the form and mail it back to:

 McLean County EMA

 104 W Front Street

 Click for the English McLean County Functional Needs Registration form.